Anything-Code/international-project-management/brainstorming.md

 ## Some game scenarios that consider the [POVs](./point-of-view.md)

-- A game like charades [**Explaining** they cant do this, Draw, Mimic] (Use content by parents) (Multiplayer only)
-- Someone will mimic an action and the kids have to guess the action [by speaking] (Interactivity, memory, quiz)
-  - But the input that the kids receive is visual
-  - Answer is repeated in speech
-- I spy with my little eye (but with ear)
-  - Play a sound
-  - The kids have to guess that sound by either choosing, typing or saying the answer
-- Pokemon GO (AR) but with sound
-  - Noises from the real world
-    - Classroom, playground...familiar surroundings
-    - Teachers, Parents can upload assets
-  - Kids head towards the source of the sound they get one point
-- Karaoke with children-songs (Older-kids so...later)
-- Where is wally...but with different assets (sounds)
-  - Provide sound of...anything
-  - They click on the correct item
-    - The bat will come and congratulate them :)
-  - They click on the wrong item
-    - The bat will bite them :(
-      - They get corona :'(

 1. Repeating the sounds of the image/video and saying it back (like duo-lingo)
 2. Introduction to positive-reinforcement (Generous point-distribution-policy)